Lightning-AI/pytorch-lightning/docs/source/advanced/loops.rst

 Loop Customization
 ==================

-Loop customization is an experimental feature introduced in Lightning 1.5 that enables advanced users to write new training logic or modify existing behavior in Lightning's training, evaluation, or prediction loops.
+Loop customization is an experimental feature introduced in Lightning 1.5 that enables users to swap the built-in Lightning loops with custom ones, providing a unprecedented level of flexibility.
-By advanced users, we mean users that are familiar with the major components under the ``Trainer`` and how they interact with the ``LightningModule``.
+Until now, Lightning did not support well some training paradigms like recommendation engine optimization or active learning.
+The loop customization feature will not only enable researchers to customize Lightning down to its very core, but also allow one to build new functionalities on top of it.

 The training loop in Lightning
 ------------------------------